yanniboi/simplytest/README.txt

   Provides the "simplytest issues" block that fetches the current state of the issue queue from drupal.org/project/simplytest and caches it.

-## simplytest_servers
-  Manages the available servers, their selections and the execution of commands (mostly the spawn.sh script for building a sandbox environment).
-  Config: /admin/simplytest/servers

 Setup
 =====